olena-melnyak/olena-melnyak/README.md

 # 👋 Hi, I'm Olena

-I enjoy bringing order to data — organizing it, identifying patterns, and turning it into clear, actionable insights.
+I enjoy working with data — organizing it, spotting patterns, and turning it into clear insights that support decision-making.

-🎯 Goal: Data Analyst / Reporting Analyst
+**Goal**: Data Analyst / Reporting Analyst

----

 ## 🚀 Featured Projects